-- The Linesman conducting the faceoff will blow his whistle (once the Referee has lowered his hand for the line change.
-All players must be in position and on-side for the faceoff within 5 seconds.
-The faceoff will then be conducted. - Players who are slow (after the 5 second warning whistle by the Linesman) getting to the faceoff location or who are in an offside position for the ensuing faceoff will be warned once in the game by the Referee, this warning will also be given to the offending teams Coach.
+- The Referee shall give the visiting team up to 5 seconds to make its line change. - The Referee shall raise his hand to indicate no further changes by the visiting team and to commence the home teams line change. - The Referee shall give the home team up to 8 seconds to make its line change. - The Referee shall lower his hand to indicate no further changes by the home team. - Any attempt by either team to make a change after the Referees signal, attempt to place too many men on the ice for the subsequent line change, or attempt to make additional personnel changes, shall not be permitted and the Referee will send the players who have attempted to change back to their players' bench.
+The Referee will then issue a warning to the offending team. - The Linesman conducting the faceoff will blow his whistle (once the Referee has lowered his hand for the line change(s) to indicate that all players must be in position and on-side for the faceoff within 5 seconds.
+The faceoff will then be conducted in accordance with the rule Face-offs. - Players who are slow (after the 5 second warning whistle by the Linesman) getting to the faceoff location or who are in an offside position for the ensuing faceoff will be warned once in the game by the Referee, this warning will also be given to the offending teams Coach.
 The offending teams center is not ejected.
-Any subsequent violation shall result in a bench minor penalty for delay of game being assessed to the offending team.
+Any subsequent violation shall result in a 2-minute bench minor penalty for delay of game being assessed to the offending team.

-In the last 2 minutes of regulation and any time in the overtime period(s), the above are not applicable.
-The Linesman shall give the teams a reasonable amount of time to set up for the ensuing face-off.
-However, players must abide by the verbal directions given by the Linesman in his attempt to conduct a fast and fair face-off.
-Any violation of this rule will result in a face-off violation warning.
+In the last 2 minutes of regulation and any time in the overtime period(s), points (vi) and (vii) above are not applicable.
+The Linesman shall give the teams a reasonable amount of time to set up for the ensuing face-off after points (i) through (v) above have been enforced.